jordanhoughton74-git/Houghton-Web-Design/posts/the-jamstack.md

 When I started to learn web developing I looked into hundreds of different platforms and languages to try and find what I thought was the best use case scenario for the majority of my clients.

-My initial thought was of course WordPress, this is a long tested solution for getting websites online with a reasonably client friendly Content Management System.
+My initial thought was of course WordPress, this is a long tested solution for getting websites online with a reasonably client friendly Content Management System (the admin panel that you can edit text on the website).
 However, for me it was always very slow and the system felt old.
 I also grew worried about security having to install x plugin to do this and y plugin to stop this happening, then a plugin to cache and a plugin for stripping unused css or JavaScript.
 I also experienced a string of styled content losses due to bugs in full production plugins.

 This is where the **Jamstack** stepped in.